Polarization of Light

 Polarizer and analyzer (Malus’s law) Set up two linear polarizers on an optical rail with a white-light source or laser.
 Rotate the analyzer in 10° steps and measure the transmitted intensity with a photodetector.
 Plot \(I(\theta)\) and fit to \(I_0 \cos^2\theta\).
 Deviations from perfect extinction reveal the quality of your polarizers and any residual birefringence in optical components.

-Quarter-wave plate: linear → circular Insert a quarter-wave plate between crossed polarizers.
-Rotate it until the fast axis is at 45° to the first polarizer — you should recover maximum transmission through the analyzer (since circular polarization has equal projections on any linear axis).
-Verify by rotating the analyzer: intensity should be nearly constant.
+Quarter-wave plate: linear to circular Insert a quarter-wave plate between crossed polarizers.
+Rotate it until the fast axis is at 45° to the first polarizer, and you recover maximum transmission through the analyzer (since circular polarization has equal projections on any linear axis).
+Verify by rotating the analyzer: the intensity should be nearly constant.

 Stress birefringence (photoelasticity) Place a transparent plastic ruler or protractor between crossed polarizers and illuminate with white light.
 The colorful fringe patterns reveal internal stress from the manufacturing process.
 This directly visualizes how mechanical stress creates birefringence.
 Quantitative analysis connects stress to the retardance via the stress-optic coefficient.